 - The contractor will certify that all of its employees working at Washington University have been trained and are proficient in the safe use of any equipment and supplies utilized on the job.

-- In order to foster a safe and efficient work environment, contractor will communicate its policies and material work instructions to its employees working at Washington University in a clear and effective manner that takes into consideration any communication barriers of those employees.
+- In order to foster a safe and efficient work environment, a contractor will communicate its policies and material work instructions to its employees working at Washington University in a clear and effective manner that takes into consideration any communication barriers of those employees.

-- Washington University will give contractor employees working at the university the opportunity to attend classes in English-as-a-second-language during non-working hours at no cost to contractor or its employees.
+- Washington University will give contractor employees working at the university the opportunity to attend classes in English-as-a-second-language during non-working hours at no cost to the contractor or its employees.

-- No contractor employees working at Washington University, as a condition of employment with contractor, will be required to enter into any agreement that would restrict those employees’ ability to seek or accept employment with any other university contractor.
+- No contractor employees working at Washington University, as a condition of employment with a contractor, will be required to enter into any agreement that would restrict those employees’ ability to seek or accept employment with any other university contractor.

 - All contractor employees working at Washington University must have access to a fair grievance procedure.
 Contractor employees working at Washington University, who have followed that procedure and wish to appeal, may choose to present their grievances to a neutral and independent party (not a university employee and not a contractor employee) who will be available to hear the employees’ grievances and, if so requested by employees, to offer advice.
 Contractor employees working at Washington University who choose to present their grievances to this neutral and independent party will be required to provide their name and employer’s name.
 This will ensure payment (by Washington University) to the neutral and independent party for services rendered.
-The neutral and independent party will make contractor’s senior officials and Washington University aware of each grievance heard, unless the contractor’s employee requests that a report not be shared with his employer.
+The neutral and independent party will make the contractor’s senior officials and Washington University aware of each grievance heard unless the contractor’s employee requests that a report not be shared with his employer.
 The neutral and independent party will use its discretion, depending on the nature of a particular grievance, in determining whether or not to honor an employee’s request to refrain from sharing a report with the contractor.
-When the employee request that a report not be shared with the contractor is honored, only Washington University will receive the report of that grievance from the neutral and independent party.
-Washington University will determine whether or not discussion with a contractor regarding grievances is warranted depending in part on the frequency and nature of grievances.
+When the employee’s request that a report not be shared with the contractor is honored, only Washington University will receive the report of that grievance from the neutral and independent party.
+Washington University will determine whether or not discussing with contractor grievances is warranted depending in part on the frequency and nature of grievances.

 - In the event of a change in contracted vendors, the incoming contractor will give qualified employees of the outgoing contractor priority in the hiring process.
 The contractor will not enter into agreements with its hourly employees or take any other action that would restrict the ability of those employees to seek or accept employment with any other university contractor.